 Apple Mac Test Lab

-Apple Mac’s market share has increased significantly in recent years.
-It accelerates Mac ecosystem and leads to high-demand of Mac peripherals.
-As the Apple Store QA Third-party Peripheral Test Lab, Allion’s Mac Accessories QA Program will ensure vendors’ Mac accessories with good connectivity, stability, and functionality that work perfectly with Mac system, so not to leave consumers with negative impressions on the products due to any issues.
+Apple Mac’s market share has increased recently, leading to high demand for Mac peripherals.
+As the Apple Store QA Third-party Peripheral Test Lab, our Mac Accessories QA Program will ensure vendors are provided with Mac accessories that have good connectivity, are stable, and have functionality that works perfectly with Mac systems.
+This avoids leaving consumers with negative impressions of products, should any issues arise.

 A Test Lab with the Biggest Mac Collection

-In order to satisfy and fulfill our consumers’ diverse and different levels of test requirements, Allion has been purchasing newly launched Mac models every year since 2010, including Mac series-Mac Mini and Mac Pro, all-in-one iMac series, and portable MacBook.
+In order to satisfy and fulfill our consumers’ diverse needs and different levels of test requirements, Allion USA-SGS has been purchasing newly launched Mac models every year since 2010.
+This includes the Mac series, Mac Mini, Mac Pro, all-in-one iMac series, and a portable MacBook.

-In the past three years, the Test Lab’s testing device pool has been in line with Apple’s yearly upgrade, leading the industry by covering up to 100% of the model in every Mac series.
+For the past three years, the Test Lab’s testing device pool has been in line with Apple’s yearly upgrade, leading the industry by covering up to 100% of the models in every Mac series.

-Each year, Apple launches a new version of macOS, and the update content includes firmware, driver, and various OS core services, function corrections and default apps.
-When the latest macOS is launched, Allion is able to promptly carry out interoperability tests pertaining to software and hardware, covering USB, Thunderbolt, and AV devices.
+Every year, Apple launches a new version of the macOS, and the updated content includes firmware, driver, and various OS core services, function corrections, and default apps.
+When the latest macOS is launched, Allion USA-SGS is able to promptly carry out interoperability tests pertaining to software and hardware, covering USB, Thunderbolt, and AV devices.

 Comprehensive Testing Services to Pinpoint Potential Risk

-Starting in 2015, Apple changed the MacBook from Lightning port to USB-C port, following Thunderbolt 3 via USB-C ports in 2016.
+Starting in 2015, Apple changed the MacBook from the Lightning port to the USB-C port, following Thunderbolt 3 via USB-C ports in 2016.
 USB-C is no longer a novelty but a connectivity standard for Apple products.
-USB Type-C technology, compared with legacy is not only more sophisticated, but also superiorly more flexible.
+USB Type-C® technology, compared with legacy, is not only more sophisticated but also superior in flexibility.
 The arising issues have become more complicated than ever.

-Based on Allion’s years of testing experiences, displays, USB/Thunderbolt 3 devices, and different types of software are most prone to interoperability issues within the Mac system.
+Based on our years of testing experience, it knows that displays, USB/Thunderbolt 3 devices, and different types of software are most prone to interoperability issues within Mac systems.

 Nowadays, while users are pursuing more vivid and realistic audio-visual experiences, software and hardware specifications are getting more diverse.
-When connected to Mac system, AV devices that support USB-C and Thunderbolt, or HDMI/DP interfaces connected through an adapter, often encounter issues such as black screens, unsupported resolution, noises on the screen, and audio not transmitted, which significantly downgrade user experience.
+When connected to Mac systems, AV devices that support USB-C and Thunderbolt, or HDMI/DP interfaces connected through an adapter, often encounter issues such as black screens, unsupported resolution, noises coming from the screen, and untransmitted audio, which significantly downgrade the user experience.

-As notebooks are gearing towards a lighter and thinner design, various types of hub/adapter and docks have become necessary extension devices for the Ultrabooks that adopt the high-speed and the new specifications of USB-C/Thunderbolt interfaces.
-When these common peripherals are connected to the Mac system, issues such as being unable to identify, low transmission speed, or even improper power management operation or abnormal power supply may occur.
-Vendors have to be very cautious with such interoperability issues.
+As notebooks are gearing towards lighter and thinner designs, various types of hubs/adapters and docks have become necessary extension devices for the Ultrabooks that adopt the high-speed and the new specifications of USB-C/Thunderbolt interfaces.
+When these common peripherals are connected to the Mac system, issues such as being unable to identify low transmission speeds, improper power management operation, or abnormal power supply may occur.
+Vendors need to be very cautious with such interoperability issues.

-With the upgrade of macOS every year, ensuring your own application services and software are compatible with the latest macOS is an important topic for vendors.
-From our past testing experience, third-party applications are more easily affected after a system upgrade, and the most common problem is the incompatibility of older version applications with the new macOS, resulting in flawed software executions.
+With the upgrade of the macOS every year, ensuring your own application services and software are compatible with the latest version is an important topic for vendors.
+From our past testing experience, third-party applications are more easily affected after a system upgrade.
+The most common problem found is that older versions of applications are incompatible with the new macOS, resulting in flawed software executions.

-Apple Mac Test Lab has the most complete testing equipment and the latest macOS operating system, and is able to simulate real user scenarios, and find out the pain points through repeated testing, focusing on connectivity, functionality, and stability of software and hardware.
-Our one-stop solution includes Thunderbolt, USB Type-C, DisplayPort and HDMI standard programs will accelerate certifications for your Mac accessories.
+The Apple Mac Test Lab is complete with a variety of testing equipment and the latest macOS operating system.
+It is able to simulate real user scenarios and find out vendors’ pain points through repeated testing while focusing on connectivity, functionality, and stability of software and hardware.
+Our one-stop solution includes Thunderbolt, USB Type-C®, DisplayPort, and HDMI standard programs, which will accelerate certifications for your Mac accessories.